gijit/gi/README.md

 Go, if it only had a decent REPL, could be a great language for interactive, exploratory data analysis.

-Go's big advantage over python, R, and Matlab is that it has good type checking, good compiled performance, and excellent multicore and distributed support.
+Go's big advantages over python, R, and Matlab is that it has good type checking, good compiled performance, and excellent multicore and distributed support.